Images Depict Mature Plants

 |Water Requirements:||Water well until established|

 |Uses:||Tolerates moist soil and partial shade or full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

-We highly recommend that you mulch your Azalea Tri-Lights with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
-Any type of mulch will do but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they breakdown.
-Mulching helps to keep weeds away which will compete with your new investment for water and nutrients.
-A 2 to 3 inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.
-Its better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.
+We highly recommend that you mulch your Azalea Shrubs with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
+Any mulch will do, but cypress or hardwood mulch will be of a higher quality.
+They will also provide better nutrition overall as they break down.
+Mulching helps keep weeds away that compete with your new investment for water and nutrients.
+A 2 to 3-inch layer of mulch is sufficient but remember to take care not to cover any part of the stem with mulch.
+It's better to leave a one-inch gap of space between the mulch and the stem or trunk of the plant.